SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

 ------- Important tasks.
 -- My main function of the resume checking is not complete. - Currently dashboard is not able to take all the data from the resumechecker and show in the dashboard. - After making proper resumechecker make dashboard according to that.
 -- whenever i am going to new page i am starting the that page from the location where i was in the last page.
 Means if i am at the end of the contact page than i might be in the homepage middle when i enter the homepage but it must open from the top not from the last page location.
--- Make Send us a Message running.
--- Change them feature is working perfectly.
+-- Change theme feature is working perfectly.

 -------- Must complete only after completing above tasks.
 -- Make navbar ui more better.